drewjordan414/GateKeeper/README.md

 - **Crytpo Account Storage**: Encrypts and decrypts account passwords using Fernet cryptography.

 ## MongoDB Integration
 GateKeeper uses MongoDB, a NoSQL database, for storing user data and account information.
 Ensure you have MongoDB installed and running on your server or local machine.
-You can find more information and installation instructions for MongoDB at GateKeeper uses MongoDB, a NoSQL database, for storing user data and account information.
-Ensure you have MongoDB installed and running on your server or local machine.
 You can find more information and installation instructions for MongoDB [here](https://docs.mongodb.com/manual/installation/).

 ## Installation
 To install the necessary dependencies for GateKeeper, run the following command: